An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Related Works

 \paragraph{Advances in Pretraining}

-Supervised pretraining on ImageNet has been common practice in computer vision, where the models are pretrained to solve image classification, and transferred to downstream tasks (e.g.\ object detection \cite{RedmonDivvala:2016,RenHe:2015} and semantic segmentation \cite{LongShelhamerDarrell:2015}).
-Recently, He et al.\ \cite{HeGirshick:2019} observe that pretraining on ImageNet does not necessarily improve the accuracy of the downstream task.
-Similar observations about the disputed benefit of pretraining on ImageNet are made within the context of medical image classification \cite{RaghuZhangBengio:2019}: pretraining offers little benefit in boosting accuracy, but leads to faster training convergence.
-However, Hendrycks et al.\ show that pretraining may not improve the accuracy of the downstream task, but leads to model robustness and uncertainty calibration \cite{hendrycks2019using}.
-The aforementioned works focus on supervised learning, whereas we focus on an unsupervised learning framework.
-More specifically, we study pretraining with a synthetic dataset as a means for accelerating DIP reconstruction on measured $\mu$CT data, and we provide a detailed analysis of the mechanism of the pretraining strategy for acceleration.
+Supervised pretraining on ImageNet has been established as a common practice in computer vision.
+Neural networks are pretrained to solve image classification, and transferred to downstream tasks (e.g.\ object detection \cite{RedmonDivvala:2016,RenHe:2015} and semantic segmentation \cite{LongShelhamerDarrell:2015}).
+However, pretraining on ImageNet does not necessarily improve the accuracy of the downstream task \cite{HeGirshick:2019}, and similar observations about pretraining on ImageNet are made about medical image classification \cite{RaghuZhangBengio:2019}.
+Within tomographic imaging, several works \cite{HanYe:2018,DarCukur:2020} employ transfer learning to adapt a trained neural network from one task setting to another.
+Our work shares similarities with these works in adapting to changes of the image distribution.
+These works focus on supervised end-to-end fine-tuning, whereas we focus on an unsupervised learning framework: we study pretraining with a synthetic dataset as a means for accelerating DIP reconstruction on measured $\mu$CT data, and provide a detailed analysis of its acceleration mechanism.
+Very recently, Gilton et al \cite{gilton2021model} proposes to fine-tune the pretrained model so as to accommodate model errors, but unlike this work, the image distribution is unchanged.
+Inspired by an early version of this paper, Knopp and Grosser \cite{KnoppGrosser:2022} also demonstrated the potential of warm-starting DIP for dynamic tomography.

-Only recently, Cui et al.\ \cite{cui2021populational} use noisy PET images and their corresponding anatomical prior images (from CT or MR CT/MR images) as a dataset in the (population) pretraining phase, whilst, in our work, we focus on whether we can construct meaningful synthetic representations (i.e.\ pretraining with simulated noisy CT measurement data of phantom images, consisting of ellipses).